 Do I trust this person?

-Perhaps it all boils down to this?
-Trust is one of the most important components of a coaching relationship.
+Trust is likely the most important component of a coaching relationship.
 You should trust your coach and they should have your back.
 You are going to be discussing issues with them that you may not talk to many other people about, if at all.
 Your relationship is likely to last months, if not years.

-There will never be a mutually good fit between all coaches and clients, such is the nature and diversity of human beings.
+There will never be a mutually good fit between all coaches and clients.
 Good coaches have made peace with the fact that some clients won’t select them to work with.
-They will also be discerning in the other direction, not agreeing to work with a client if they do not think the fit is right and that they can truly help them.
+They will also be discerning in the other direction, not agreeing to work with a client if they do not think the fit is right.
 On a practical level, their professional reputation is worth more than the pay check from one bad engagement.

 If you choose not to work with a particular coach, give them brief but honest feedback.
 Even if it is a little bit uncomfortable, as coaches, we all need it, and it’s up to us what we do with it.

 More resources on finding an Executive Coach:

 Details of my own engagement feedback sourced from all clients about their coaching experience with me and my own performance.
 With their permission, I share this publicly along with my Net Promoter Score: currently 9.33 / 10.

 A similar post about how to find (and choose) a coach by my overseas colleague Ed Batista.
 Ed is an executive coach and lecturer at Stanford University.
 His post deeply inspired this one.